 In times of financial hardship, people are drawn to advertisements of this type, which promise an easy way to make a lot of money at home.
 The advertisements may be worded differently to the example, but the common thread is that they promise high earnings for relatively little work, an up-front fee is usually payable and the details of the actual work to be done is vague.

-This type of envelope scheme is just one of many, although it is probably the most common type.
+This type of envelope scheme is just one of many.
 Other schemes involve:

 Other homeworking schemes require you to buy kits for assembling products at home.
 The assembled goods are then returned to the organiser for payment.
 The products can include lampshades and Christmas decorations.

 So how do these schemes work?
 You respond to advertisements and receive the initial information.
 You may be required to pay a registration fee and will also have to buy the un-assembled products in kit form.

 Once the kit is received, you will be expected to assemble the products and return them to the organiser.
 The documents will state that for every correctly assembled product, you will be paid a fee.
 However, the organiser has complete control over whether the product passes their 'quality check'.
 Your products will never pass quality control and you will never be paid.
 In some circumstances, the organiser may ask you to part with more cash to buy more kits, but the outcome will remain the same.
 You will be left with useless, expensive products that you have paid for and spent time assembling, which have been rejected.